spinnaker/spinnaker/README.md

 ## Building &amp; Deploying

-To build the application, run `yarn build`.
+To build the application, run `yarn modules && yarn build`.
 The built application lives in `build/`.

 ## Graphql

 the `core` package is using graphql queries and mutation to interact with the backend (currently, only the `managed` components).
 To generate the TS types and the Apollo hooks, run `yarn graphql:generate` from `core`.

 ## Conventions